butaixianran/DazToBlender/README.md

 Be noticed, EyeClosed shape key is not a real shape key, it is a driver of EyeClosedL and EyeClosedR.
 If you don't use drivers, EyeClosed shape key won't work, you need to set EyeClosedL and EyeClosedR directly.

 ### Subsurface
-Blender will add a very strong blur to subsurface material, which will make you can not see your model clearly.
+Blender will add a blur to subsurface material, which will make you can not see your model clearly.
 So it is converted in this way:
-`Blender's Subsurface = Translucency Weight * SSS_Rate` (SSS_Rate's default value is 0.1)
+`Blender's Subsurface = Translucency Weight * SSS_Rate` (SSS_Rate's default value is 0.5)
 Then you can see your model more clearly.
 You can alwasy change SSS Rate on the Panel as you wish

 ### Convert Bump Map to Normal Map